skip to content

 Availability during software upgrades

-Institutions will be notified of this work in advance but cannot ask for it to be rescheduled.
+Customers will be notified of this work in advance but cannot ask for it to be rescheduled.

-Institutions will be notified of this work in advance.
+Customers will be notified of this work in advance.
 They cannot ask for it to be rescheduled but should ensure that maintenance on their hosts is not taking place during this time, degrading redundancy.

 LANs/IP addresses